 Romania: Displaced because of war

-Since the Russian invasion of Ukraine began in February 2022, millions of people have fled the country and been internally displaced.
-Especially women, children and elderly people have left their bombed villages and cities.
+The Russian invasion of Ukraine forced millions of people to flee.
+Women, children and elderly people in particular had to leave their bombed-out homeland.
 Many are faced with the question: Can they make a new start in a foreign country?
 If so, how?
-In order to support the refugees with immediate emergency aid and answers to such questions, Solidar Suisse immediately started working with two partner organisations in Romania that care for the refugees.
+In order to support the refugees with immediate emergency aid and answers to such questions, Solidar Suisse and two partner organisations supported refugees in Romania from February 2022 to September 2023.
+The two partner organisations are continuing their support.

 Yulia Temchenko im Empfangszentrum in Brasov.